espressif/upload-components-ci-action/README.md

 This action uploads [ESP-IDF](https://github.com/espressif/esp-idf) components from a GitHub repository to [Espressif Component Registry](https://components.espressif.com).

+❗❗❗
+**his branch utilizes the pre-release version of the IDF component manager.
+Unless you intend to test upcoming features, it is recommended to use the [stable branch - V1](https://github.com/espressif/upload-components-ci-action/tree/v1) instead.**
+❗❗❗

 ## Usage

 The action requires `api_token` and `namespace` parameters to be set.
 If the repository contains the only component stored in the root of the repository, then the `name` parameter is also required.
 If the repository contains more than 1 component in subdirectories, it's necessary to set the `directories` parameter to the semicolon-separated list of directories with components.
 In this case, the base name of the directory will be used as a component name.